 The Faculty of Applied Science accepts transfer students from other post-secondary institutions and from other UBC Faculties.
+Students who have already completed a post-secondary degree are also viewed as post-secondary transfer students.

 How transfer students are evaluated